 So have a trawl through the data, and see if those search terms warrant another conversation with your website manager.

-Let’s take ourselves back to our imaginary real-world retail store.
+Let’s take us back to our imaginary real-world retail store.

 A customer comes in and asks you where the fountain pens are.